It’s an awful choice.

 One second grader returned from school that day to find his two-year old brother alone.
 For nearly a week, the second grader played surrogate parent until his grandmother arrived to take care of them.

 These situations cry out for a national solution.

-As an Escondido immigration family visas attorney, I handled child custody, foster care, and adoptions for over a decade.
+As an immigration family petitions and visas attorney, I handled child custody, foster care, and adoptions for over a decade.
 I can attest a comprehensive solution is not achievable solely through the family law court system.